By Chet Yarbrough

 ANDREW JOHNSON (17TH PRESIDENT OF THE U.S. 1865-1869)

 After Lincoln’s assassination, White reveals the contentious time and inept handling of the government by Andrew Johnson.
-Johnson is nearly impeached for arbitrarily discharging the Secretary of War, Edwin Stanton.
+Johnson is impeached.
+He is accused in eleven articles of impeachment passed by the House of Representatives.

 (Legislation of that time forbade the President from discharging cabinet members without approval of Congress.)
-Grant privately, and later publicly, opposed Johnson’s action.
+Grant privately, and later publicly, opposed Johnson’s actions as President.
 White also notes that Grant argues against Johnson’s attempts to return the South to slavery by allowing state governments to continue discrimination against Blacks.

 Grant argues for military intervention in southern state governments when they discriminate against minorities.
 This remains an unresolved issue until Grant becomes President, after Johnson’s completed term.